OverlordAkise/website-sources/luctus_wiki/docs/general/1_lua_engine.md

 If you run a very expensive function in a `for` loop on a client then the game becomes unresponsive and freezes.
 If you have unoptimised functions on a server then the whole server is going to lag.

+As far as I know:
+If the server receives a http response or a net message it will put them in a queue and execute them during the next tick.
+This means that if 20 players send a net message at the same time the server will execute the `net.Receive` function 20 times in the next tick, which could create a stutter or small lag (=teleport back) for players if it takes a long time.
+This is because of the serial nature of the source engine and glua.

 The binding of source engine to LUA is done via hooks.
 The source engine calls a hook, e.g. serversided PlayerSay, whenever such an event, e.g. a player sends a chat message, happens ingame.
 This also means, if a hook runs way too long and gets called very often, that the engine waits for the response and thus starts to lag.
 This can be easily observed if you have a very long `sql.Query` in a `net.Receive` function on the server: The whole server freezes until the database returns the result.
 (This problem happened with luctus_logs in the beginning but is fixed since beta)